prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 Receiver ingesting all samples successfully MUST return a 200 HTTP status code.
 In such a successful case, the response body from the Receiver SHOULD be empty; Sender MUST ignore the response body.
 The response body is RESERVED for future use.

+Receiver MUST NOT return a 200 HTTP status code if any of the samples were not written successfully (e.g. on a [partial write](#partial-write) or a full write rejection).
+In such a case, Receiver MUST provide a human-readable error message in the response body.
+The Receiver's error SHOULD contain information about the amount of the samples being rejected and for what reasons.
+Sender MUST NOT try and interpret the error message and SHOULD log it as is.

-The following subsections specify Sender and Receiver semantics around write errors.
+The following subsections specify Sender and Receiver semantics around different write error cases.

 #### Partial Write

 <!---
 Rationales: https://github.com/prometheus/proposals/blob/alexg/remote-write-20-proposal/proposals/2024-04-09_remote-write-20.md#partial-writes
 -->
 Sender SHOULD use Remote-Write to send samples for multiple series in a single request.
 As a result, Receiver MAY ingest valid samples within a write request that also contains some invalid or otherwise unwritten samples, which represents a partial write case.

-In a partial write case, Receiver MUST NOT return a 200 HTTP status code.
-Receiver MUST provide a human-readable error message in the response body.
-The Receiver's error SHOULD contain information about the amount of the samples being rejected and for what reasons.

-Sender MUST NOT try and interpret the error message and SHOULD log it as is.
+In such a case, Receiver MUST return non-200 status code following the [Invalid Samples](#invalid-samples) and [Retry on Partial Writes](#retries-on-partial-writes) sections.

 #### Unsupported Request Content